eleni-chr/eleni-chr/README.md

 ## 🌱 I’m currently learning:

 - Object oriented programming
-- How to create graphical user interfaces in MATLAB
+- How to create graphical user interfaces
 - How to apply machine learning methods for data classification and prediction
 - Methods for signal frequency analysis